 Wondering when your baby should start solids?
-We review the evidence on the 4 months vs 6 months debate.
+We review the evidence on the 4 months vs 6 months debate to start solids.

 Let’s see what the evidence says about the best time to start solids.

 What The Current Guidelines Say on When is The Best Time for Baby to Start Solids?

 A statement by Infant Feeding Joint Working Group made out of prominent groups including Health Canada, Canadian Paediatric Society, Dietitians of Canada and Breastfeeding Committee for Canada recommends breastfeeding exclusively for the first six months and continuing (if possible) for up to two years.
 The UK and USA also recommends starting solids at the six month mark.
 Why can’t babies just live on milk for life?
 Well, while breast milk and formula are highly nutritious, around the 6 month mark, babies start to need more iron and zinc in their diet, which can be supplied by adding some iron-rich foods.
 This is what we call “complementary” feeding.
 In other words, you’re not supposed to stop giving breastmilk or formula at the 6 month mark, but it’s time babe gets a little more in their diet.

 Okay, so those may be the official recommendations, but what are moms really doing?
 Here are the stats.